FranceHuon/FranceHuon/README.md

 ## 💻 I’m looking for an apprenticeship 💻

-I'm looking for an apprenticeship starting between march and september 2024.
+I'm looking for an apprenticeship starting between may and september 2024.
 I'm open to opportunities as both a full-stack developer and a front-end developer.

 ## 🛠️ Things I work with 🛠️